klen/zeta-library/README.rst

 zeta-library
 ############

 *Zeta library* is framework for create and collect css, js files.
+Zeta have partiotial scss support.
+Docs in working.

 .. contents::